openSUSE-Rust/roast/README.md

 # Roast

 `roast` is a set of commandline utilities to create or extract tar archives.
-It's focus is ease of use and very clear commandline flag and descriptions.
+Its focus is ease of use and very clear commandline flag and descriptions.
 It also has a library called [libroast](./libroast), which you can use to integrate with your software tools.